KonstantinGasser/scotty/README.md

 # In case it fails, it fails!

 Since `scotty` is still under active development panics within the program might happen.
-In such case you might need to delete the create ***unix socket* before restarting scotty.
-The default path for the socket scotty is using is `/tmp/scotty.unix`.
-This does not apply it you used `tcp:ip`
+In such case you might need to delete the create ***unix socket*** before restarting scotty.
+The default path for the socket scotty is using is `/tmp/scotty.sock`.
+This does not apply if you used `tcp:ip`